 I Don’t Want Windows 10 Tool

 We have already covered how you can remove Get Windows 10 app from the taskbar as we as your PC.
-But if you’re still seeing the upgrade notification even after following all the workarounds out there on the web, here is a free tool that promises to completely remove Windows 10 Upgrade Notification.
+But if you still see the upgrade notification even after following all the workarounds out there on the web, here is a free tool that promises to remove Windows 10 Upgrade Notification completely.

 Although the tool does nothing but uninstalls the update responsible for the upgrade notification, many users who can’t uninstall the update can use this tool.
-I Don’t Want Windows 10 supports Windows 7 as well as Windows 8.1, both x86 and x64.
+I Don’t Want Windows 10 application is compatible with Windows 7 as well as Windows 8.1, both x86 and x64.